 WaveMakers go above and beyond the call of duty by raising at least $1,000 regardless of your age.
 Anyone can achieve WaveMaker status - swimmers, volunteers or SAA My Way participants.
 WaveMakers get special recognition and an exclusive WM gift on event day.
 You can learn more about WaveMaker Status here.

 A person may elect to register as an individual, or be part of a team.
 Many colleges, high schools, and college alumni will form teams, or teams may be formed in honor or memory of a loved one.
 All teams are inspirational and rewarding for all of us involved with Swim Across America.
+The team captain will be asked to set a whole team fundraising goal during registration, but will only be responsible for their individual self-donation contribution in order to complete registration and set up the team.

 Swimmers will be asked to kickstart your fundraising and let your supporters know you are personally committed to the mission of SAA.
 The registration self-donation is a 100% tax deductible donation that will be will be credited towards each swimmer's fundraising minimum.
 The minimum self-donation amount will change as follows: